berlinlee2022/Cybersecurity/README.md

+## This repo is a dedication to my cybersecurity mentor: Jimmy gor🙇🏻‍♀️
+## Much appreciated your education for Orchestration, advanced Networking, Infrastructure Security and Regular Expression🙇🏻‍♀️
+## No Jimmy, no me🙇🏻‍♀️
+##

 ## This repo helps you unleash Kali Linux & install tools much faster via Python automation
 ## right after you configured a NIC for internet connection :D